 Mack says they’re still finding new benefits with the eCommerce help desk the more they use it.

-The language barriers to selling across Europe have been removed by XSellco Fusion’s auto-translation feature – allowing P&N to sell in and support more countries.
+The language barriers to selling across Europe have been removed by xSellco’s auto-translation feature – allowing P&N to sell in and support more countries.

 Customer support, repricing and feedback in one place